Building Resilient Relationships

 - Appreciating what it means to disagree well and the role of healthy disagreement in a democracy

-- Deconstructing structures of power and domination that exacerbate conflict — true conflict transformation holds social justice and equality at its core
+- Understanding harmful uses of power and domination that exacerbate conflict — true conflict transformation holds social justice and equality at its core

 - Improving skills of ethical rhetoric and argumentation — engaging our neighbors with dignity and empathy while operating in the full strength of our convictions

 Brave Talk offers a helpful set of resources for individuals, book clubs, students, families, faith communities, non-profits, and any group that wants to strengthen their skills in conflict transformation and courageous dialogue.

 Part I “Understanding Impasse” tells the story of the author’s personal journey with unresolvable differences and introduces the central idea of the book: when we approach conflict with the intent to solve it, we often miss important steps of seeing each other.
 A true conflict transformation approach doesn’t focus on resolution or consensus.
 Rather, it seeks to build long-term, resilient relationships that can address root causes and facilitate opportunities for creativity and collaboration.
 In order to transform conflict, we must first understand how conflict works — especially the ways fear and the misuse of power destroy community.
 Brave Talk challenges readers to become more aware of subtle yet harmful patterns of control and domination.
 The book calls readers to embrace and innovate modes of power-sharing that keep relationships and societies healthy.